kovacsnador/tinycoro/README.md

 ```
 ### Step 3: Run the Scheduler
 Finally, we create a `tinycoro::Scheduler` to manage the execution of the Breakfast coroutine.
-The total time taken is measured and displayed.
+The total time taken is measured and displayed (4 seconds).
 ```cpp

     tinycoro::Scheduler scheduler{std::thread::hardware_concurrency()};